 Navigation is another crucial component you have to get right.
 Every single person who clicks on your website is doing so for a reason.
 Maybe they want to look into your pricing, maybe they want to learn more about what you do, or maybe they just want to browse.
 Regardless of what they’re looking for, they need to be able to find it easily and intuitively.

+There’s a lot more to think about when it comes to user interface and user experience design, and you can dive into all of that at the links above.
 The important thing is that you make sure your website is working before you pour too much effort into conversions.

 A call-to-action (CTA) is an important part of any website.
 You can’t just wait for your users to sign up for your newsletter or submit their information on their own — you need to give them a little nudge.

 The design and placement of your CTAs is a subject of a lot of debate.
 If you put it too high on the page, people won’t register it because they haven’t read the content on the page yet.
 If you put it too low, they might not get all the way down to the CTA before clicking away.

 The appearance of the CTA is a balance, too.
 It needs to stand out enough that your readers can tell it’s not part of the body content, but you don’t want it to be so prominent that it’s distracting.
 Usually, slightly larger text in a colored background is enough to make a CTA catch the eye.

 Generally speaking, you should place the CTA right after you tease a particular topic.
 If someone reads the first few paragraphs in a blog post about email marketing, add a CTA that directs them to a full pillar page or whitepaper download on the subject of email marketing.
 There’s no perfect answer, though, so you’ll have to experiment with the size, placement, and functionality of your CTAs.